 Recognition of expenses by their intended use is carried out individually for expenses that can be directly allocated to one category.
-An expense item with more than one function or cannot be directly allocated is split between categories using an allocation keys.
+An expense item with more than one destination or that cannot be directly allocated is split between categories using an allocation key.
 The allocation of expenses to their intended use is performed using what is known as the cash generating units method, which consists of analysing each consolidated company by cost centres that are allocated to the various classifications.